WARNING: DISTRESSING PHOTOS SHOWING DEAD BODIES

 Tremendous heat is required to bend these huge beams into these shapes.
 Heat from ordinary building fires or a thermite explosion is insufficient to do this.

-A nuclear bunker buster fired from the plane?
+Did a nuclear bunker buster fired from the plane punch a hole in the towers?

 VIDEO: A View of Plane Impact in South Tower World Trade Center Youtube